 The beautiful bridges across the Danube river

 There are Eight bridges connecting Buda and Pest above the Danube river.
-Each bridge has a totally different character and style.
+Each bridge has totally different characters and styles.
 Some of them are famed as iconic landmarks of the Hungarian capital due to their beauty.
 Out of all the ‘Szechenyi Chain Bridge’ is one of the most popular bridge in Budapest.
-The bridge was designed by a British engineer known as William Tierney Clark in 1839.
+The bridge was designed by a famous British engineer known as William Tierney Clark in 1839.
 It nearly took about 10 years to build and the Chain Bridge became the first permanent bridge in Budapest after the Revolution of 1848.
-The bridge has been also featured in movie like I Spy and also in Katy Perry’s music video.
+The bridge has been also featured in movie call I Spy and also one of Katy Perry’s hit music video.
 Exploring them during day and night is a great adventure.
-These bridges are great for those Instagram shots!

 Shopping in Great Market Hall

-The beautiful Great Market Hall at Fővám Square is probably the most popular and well-known market in the capital of Hungary.
-It was opened at the end of the 19th century, the three-story “cathedral of iron” was deemed as one of the world’s most modern market halls with its state-of-the-art lighting and ventilation.
-The hall was badly damaged during World War II as well and in the mid-1990s, it was restored and now takes pride of place as one of the city’s great attractions.
-It’s the biggest market hall in Budapest, where you can find all kind of fresh fruits and vegetables being sold when you take walk on the main floor in Great Market Hall and if you are looking to shop something memorable you will find lots of souvenirs available on the second floor and if you are feeling hungry just climb the stairs to spot amazing restaurants and make sure to taste Hungarian Goulash which is a delicious beef stew you should not miss.
+The beautiful Great Market Hall at Fővám Square is the most popular market in the capital of Hungary.
+It was opened at the end of 19th century, the three-story “cathedral of iron” was deemed as one of the world’s most modern market halls with its state-of-the-art lighting and ventilation.
+The hall was badly damaged during the World War II and it was restored in the mid-1990s and now takes the pride as one of the city’s great attraction.
+It’s the biggest market hall in Budapest, where you can find all kind of fresh fruits and vegetables being sold on the main floor in the Great Market Hall and if you are looking to shop something unique and memorable then head to second floor and you will find plenty of souvenirs there.
+If you are feeling hungry just climb the stairs and you will find amazing restaurants to taste different types of cuisines.
+If you are here, make sure to try Hungarian Goulash which is a delicious beef stew you should not miss.